 - As you move forward, try to find creative ways to take short glances at the area behind you and behind but on the other side of the street.
 A good way to do this is to periodically glance sideways (at stores, cars, people, etc) and use peripheral vision to look behind you.
-In order to better hide the fact that you’re doing this, try to make it visually obvious that you’re interested in what’s next to you rather than in what’s behind you (make it look like you’re interested in what’s in a store window, check out a car you walk by, etc).
+In order to better hide the fact that you’re doing this, try to make it visually obvious that you’re interested in what’s next to you rather than in what’s behind you (make it look like you’re interested in what’s in a store window, check out a flashy car or attractive person you walk by, etc).
 Try not to exaggerate these movements or look sideways too much.
 Keep it nice and natural.
 All you need are short glances from time to time.

 - Use crosswalks, traffic lights or other common reasons for short stops to naturally look around, and therefore get an even better peripheral view of what’s behind you.

 - Find legitimate looking reasons to cross to the other side of the street you’re walking on.
 The 90 degree turn you’ll be making puts the area that was behind you at a 90 degree angle to you, which you can more easily and subtly cover with peripheral vision when you cross the street, and/or wait to cross.